Integrated systems solution helps Norwegian Coastal Administration power ahead

 Reliability and efficiency

-Kongsberg Maritime worked with NCA on power, propulsion, dynamic positioning (DP) and systems integration for the third and fourth ship in the eight-vessel newbuild programme, Bøkfjord and Ryvingen, both built by Norway’s Fitjar Mekaniske Verft.
+Kongsberg Maritime worked with NCA on power, propulsion, dynamic positioning (DP) and systems integration for the third and fourth ship in the five-vessel newbuild programme, Bøkfjord and Ryvingen, both built by Norway’s Fitjar Mekaniske Verft.

 The battery pack installed on the Ryvingen has a 2,000kWh capacity, a substantial increase on the 850kWh capacity battery installed aboard its younger sister Bøkfjord.
 It also has twice the capacity of Norway’s first fully electric car and passenger ferry, Ampere.